US LLC for Non-US Residents (Foreigners) 2024 Guide

 How to make your Foreign-owned US LLC Tax-Free

 We hope we have not lost you already with our boring monologue.
 If you are still stumped after reading, we can suggest some shortcut hacks to make your US LLC tax-free.
-Below are some things you need to keep in mind to avoid triggering US federal tax obligations:

 • Do not employ people or have exclusive contractors in the US.